 where

-Moreover, for the inflection point inflation, $V_1$, the start and the end of inflationary era happen in a neighborhood of inflection point $\phi_i$.
+Moreover, for the inflection-point inflation, $V_1$, the start and the end of the inflationary era happen in a neighborhood of inflection point $\phi_i$.
 Making use of (\ref{inflection-point}), one can expand relations (\ref{epsi-lon})-(\ref{eta}) at the leading order of $\nu$ and drive the following relation for the spectral tilt \cite{Lyth:2006rze}

 where $\beta$ is a dimensionless parameter and has been defined as

 In a similar fashion, the power spectrum of fluctuations in terms of $\beta$ and $N_e$ is also given by \footnote{We have used the standard definition of power spectrum $\mathcal{P}_{\phi}=\frac{V_1}{24\pi^2\epsilon}|_{k=aH}$.},